 The meetings are held in Town Chambers; Port Royal Town Hall; 419 King Street, Port Royal, VA 22535

 The Planning Commission meetings are open to the public.
 Citizens are encouraged to attend.

-*Note that the agenda is not limited to the 301 & Rt.
-17 Study and Comp plan.
 Other items are added to the agenda as directed by Town Council.

 Alex Long - Mayor

 Bill Henderson - Council Member

 Gladys Fortune - Council Member